Healthy eating for children

 What about fat?

 Healthy fats contain essential fatty acids like omega-3 and omega-6 that cannot be made in the body and must come from the diet.
 Cook with vegetable oils such as canola, olive and/or soybean.
-Healthy fats are also found in most vegetable oils, salad dressings, non-hydrogenated margarines, nut butters (e.g. peanut butter) and mayonnaise.
+Healthy fats are also found in salad dressings, non-hydrogenated margarines, nut butters (e.g. peanut butter) and mayonnaise.

 Many fats that are solid at room temperature contain more trans and saturated fats that can raise your risk of heart disease.
 Limit butter, hard margarines, lard and shortening.
-Read labels and avoid trans or saturated fats found in some store-bought products, such as cookies, donuts and crackers.
+Read labels and avoid trans or saturated fats found in many store-bought products, such as cookies, donuts and crackers.

 As the parent, it’s your job to: